Ashoka Vanamlo Arjuna Kalyanam: Plot

-Meanwhile, Arjun's pregnant sister (Vidya Sivalenka) get pains and she is admitted in a hospital.
-Vasudha helps Arjun for the travel and arranging food for his sister in the hospital.
-Arjun saves Vasudha from some bad guys in the village market and Vasudha informs Arjun that she likes him.
-When asked by Arjun's sister about her marriage, Vasudha tells her that she needs at least 3 more years as she has few responsibilities and wanted to clear financial debts of her family.
-Arjun gets frustrated as he is already 33 and cannot wait for 3 more years with constant pressure from his parents and relatives.
-When Vasudha shows him random matrimonial pictures, frustrated Arjun says yes to everyone without even looking at the photo.
+Meanwhile, Arjun's pregnant sister (Vidya Sivalenka) gets pains and is admitted to a hospital.
+Vasudha helps Arjun with the travel and arranging food for his sister in the hospital.
+Arjun saves Vasudha from some bad guys in the village market, and Vasudha informs Arjun that she likes him.
+When asked by Arjun's sister about her marriage, Vasudha tells her that she needs at least three more years as she has a few responsibilities and wanted to clear her family's financial debts.
+Arjun gets frustrated as he is already 33 and cannot wait for three more years with constant pressure from his parents and relatives.
+When Vasudha shows Arjun random matrimonial photos, a frustrated Arjun says yes to everyone without even looking at the photo.
 Vasudha feels bad and tells him to look at the girl next time before leaving her place and his heart will come to a halt if she is the right girl for him.

 Arjun's brother-in-law comes to the place with permission slips and facilities to take everyone home.
-Around the same time, the local police inform Madhavi's father about Madhavi and her lover Vikram (Ashok Selvan).
-Madhavi's lover tells him that the reason Madhavi left the house was their decision of using the caste as a barrier for the wedding.
-However, Madhavi couldn't stay long without her father and hence, decided to convince their parents instead.
+Around the same time, the local police informs Madhavi's father about Madhavi and her lover Vikram.
+Madhavi's lover tells him that the reason Madhavi left the house was their decision of using caste as a barrier for the wedding.
+However, Madhavi could not stay long without her father and hence, decided to convince their parents instead.
 This creates a further rift between the families as Madhavi returns home.
-The next day, when they start to leave the house, Arjun looks at Vasudha and he slowly realizes that Vasudha is indeed the right girl for him.
-He stops the car half way and informs his parents that he wants to marry Vasudha and he is ready to wait till Vasudha is ready for the wedding.
+The next day, when they start to leave the house, Arjun looks at Vasudha, and he slowly realizes that she is indeed the right girl for him.
+He stops the car halfway and informs his parents that he wants to marry Vasudha and is ready to wait until Vasudha is ready for the wedding.

-Arjun goes back to the village and proposes to Vasudha indicating that he will wait for her as long as she needs.
-Vasudha happily agrees and the marriage takes place after 3 years.
+Arjun goes back to the village and proposes to Vasudha, indicating that he will wait for her as long as she needs.
+Vasudha happily agrees, and the marriage takes place after three years.